• Skip to primary navigation

 • 1 teaspoon apple cider vinegar

-• 0.25 cup + 1 tablespoon any cooking oil preferably neutral-flavored
+• ¼ cup + 1 tablespoon any cooking oil of choice preferably neutral-flavored

 Instructions

 • Heat 1 teaspoon oil in a pan and add sliced onion.
-Add sugar, salt, and saute until the onion gets caramelized.
+Add sugar and salt.
+Sauté till the onion gets caramelized.

-• Take soy milk in a bowl and add apple cider vinegar.
+• Put soy milk in a bowl and add apple cider vinegar.
 Mix and keep aside for a few minutes or until the milk curdles.

-• Mix both the flours, baking soda, baking powder, pepper, salt, and Italian herbs in a bowl.
+• In another bowl mix both the flours, baking soda, baking powder, Italian herbs, salt, and pepper.

 • Add caramelized onion, tomatoes, corn, and spring onion.
 Mix.